Day Trip to Celestun Biosphere Reserve (Mexico)

 Fun fact: Progreso is home to the longest pier in the world, jutting out over an impressive 8km!

-Celestun town doesn’t exactly have many accommodation options!
+Accommodation in Celestun town is pretty limited!
 There’s nothing on Hostelworld (at least as of 2025), so Booking and Airbnb are your best options for booking somewhere in advance.

 The cheapest options are basic and small boutique hotels located just along the coast.
-These range from £50 upwards, so more pricey than in Merida.
+These range from £50 upwards, so more expensive than in Merida.

 What to Pack for Celestun Biosphere Reserve